opensim-org/opensim-core/CONTRIBUTING.md

 - Ask and/or answer questions on the forum.
 - File bug reports, documentation problems, feature requests, and developer discussion topics using the GitHub [Issue tracker](https://github.com/opensim-org/opensim-core/issues).
 - Submit GitHub Pull Requests providing new features, examples, or bug fixes to code or documentation (see below).
-- If our hard work has helped you with yours, please considering acknowledging your use of OpenSim and encourage others to do so.
+- If our hard work has helped you with yours, please consider acknowledging your use of OpenSim and encourage others to do so.
 Please cite the following papers:

     Delp SL, Anderson FC, Arnold AS, Loan P, Habib A, John CT, Guendelman E, Thelen DG (2007) OpenSim: open-source software to create and analyze dynamic simulations of movement. *IEEE Trans Biomed Eng* 54:1940–50.